Child development: Socioeconomic status

-Mother's employment is associated with slightly lower test scores, regardless of socioeconomic status.
-However, those whose working mother is of a higher socioeconomic status experience more disadvantages because they are being removed from a more enriching environment than a child care.
-Obviously, the quality of child care is a factor to be considered.
+On the other hand, maternal employment is associated with slightly lower test scores, regardless of socioeconomic status.
+Counterintuitively, maternal employment results in more disadvantages the higher the socioeconomic status, as these children are being removed from a more enriching environment to be put in child care, though the quality of the child care must be considered.
 Low income children tend to be cared for by grandparents or extended family and therefore form strong bonds with family.
-High income children tend to be cared for in a child care setting or in home care such as a nanny.
+High income children tend to be cared for in a child care setting or in home care such as with a nanny.
 If the mother is highly educated, this can be a disadvantage to the child.

-Even with quality of care controlled for, studies still found a negative correlation between full-time work within the first year and child development.
-Children whose mothers work are also less likely to receive regular well-baby doctor visits and less likely to be breastfed, which has been proven to improve developmental factors.
+Even with quality of care controlled for, studies still found that full-time work within the first year was correlated with negative effects on child development.
+Children whose mothers work are also less likely to receive regular well-baby doctor visits and less likely to be breastfed, which has been proven to improve developmental results.
 Effects are felt more strongly when women resume full-time work within the first year of the child's life.
-These effects may be due in part to pre-existing differences between mothers who return to work and those who do not such as differences in character or reason for returning to work.
+These effects may be due in part to pre-existing differences between mothers who return to work and those who do not, such as differences in character or reason for returning to work.

 Low-income families are less likely to provide a stimulating home learning environment to their children due to time constraints and financial stress.
-Compared to two-parent households, children with a single-parent generally don't have better social, behavioral, educational, or cognitive outcomes than those with two parents because of economic vulnerability and a lack of parental involvement.
+Compared to two-parent households, children with a single-parent households have greater economic vulnerability and less parental involvement, leading to worse social, behavioral, educational, or cognitive outcomes.

 A child's academic achievement is influenced by parents' educational attainment, parenting style, and parental investment in their child's cognitive and educational success.
-Upper-income families are able to afford learning opportunities inside and outside of the classroom.
-Poverty-stricken children are subjected to fewer stimulating recreational activities, often missing out on trips to libraries or museums, and are unable to access a tutor to help with problematic academic areas.
+Higher-income families are able to afford learning opportunities both inside and outside the classroom.
+Poverty-stricken children have fewer opportunities for stimulating recreational activities, often missing out on trips to libraries or museums, and are unable to access a tutor to help with problematic academic areas.

 A further factor in a child's educational attainment involves the school environment, more specifically teacher expectations and attitudes.
-It has been argued that teachers perceive low-SES children as being less academically able and as such provide them with less attention and reinforcement.
-On the other hand, it has been found that when schools make an effort to increases family and school involvement, children perform better on state tests.
+If teachers perceive low-SES children as being less academically able then they may provide them with less attention and reinforcement.
+On the other hand, when schools make an effort to increase family and school involvement, children perform better on state tests.